szilard/datascience-latency/README.md

 1B records, 1s, [details here](https://github.com/szilard/datascience-latency/blob/master/sum-1bn.md).

-(this is essentially the memory bandwidth)
+(this essentially runs at memory bandwidth)

 #### TODO

-One can think in terms of #operations (FLOPS), CPU or memory bound, memory bandwidth, multicore, pipelining etc. for the above 4 classes of analytical tasks.
+One can do more thinking in terms of #operations (FLOPS), CPU or memory bound, memory bandwidth, multicore, pipelining etc. for the above 4 classes of analytical tasks.

-Would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this very hard).
+It would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this very hard).